 Maths Mastery lessons follow a six-part structure of a Do Now, New Learning, Talk Task, Develop Learning, Independent Task and Plenary.
 In primary, we also teach daily Maths Meetings designed to consolidate key areas of mathematics or introduce new topics, these occur 3-5 times a week for 15–30 minutes.
 Each week concentrates on a different times table and by the end of Year 4 all times tables have been taught.
 This will prepare pupils to be successful in the new National Multiplication Check.

 The maths curriculum is driven by the maths leaders of the school through the embedding of long-term curriculum overviews following the Maths Mastery unit order and the development of medium-term plans by subject leaders.
 In primary, maths is co-led by an Assistant Principal and a part time Maths lead.
-The Secondary department is led by a Head of Department (HoD) and a Deputy Head of Department (DHoD) who, amongst other things, oversees Key Stage 3.
+The Secondary department is led by a Head of Department (HoD) and a Deputy Head of Department (DHoD).

-With the belief that any pupil attainment gaps that might emerge are down to a provision gap, all MTPs are created centrally by the HoD or DHoD, all trainees are partnered with an experienced teacher to mentor and be with them in their classes and, where in Year 7 we are teaching a new curriculum, there is a weekly meeting for the teachers and the DHoD to meet to discuss the planning and implementation of these lessons.
+With the belief that any pupil attainment gaps that might emerge are down to a provision gap, all MTPs are created centrally by the HoD or DHoD, any trainees the department may have are partnered with an experienced teacher to mentor and be with them in their classes.
 Whilst all teachers have some flexibility for their classes with what their lessons and MTPs end up looking like, through weekly line management and wider checks related to performance management the HoD, DHoD and mentors for the trainees can ensure there is a high quality of lesson planning/preparation occurring and that content is being covered at the right rate.